Breadcrumb

 Red Ochre Awards nominations are open across two categories:

-Two awards valued at $60,000 for outstanding lifetime achievement in artistic practice for a senior Australian First Nations artist.
+- Red Ochre Award for Lifetime Achievement in Artistic Excellence: Two awards valued at $60,000 for outstanding lifetime achievement in artistic practice for a senior Australian First Nations artist.

-Two awards valued at $60,000 for outstanding lifetime achievement in cultural advocacy and leadership for a senior Australian First Nations arts leader or arts and cultural worker.
+- Red Ochre Award for Lifetime Achievement in Cultural Advocacy and Leadership: Two awards valued at $60,000 for outstanding lifetime achievement in cultural advocacy and leadership for a senior Australian First Nations arts leader or arts and cultural worker.

-About the Red Ochre Award
+About the Red Ochre Awards

 The Red Ochre Award recognises:

-- Lifetime contribution to First Nations Arts and Culture nationally and internationally.
+- lifetime contribution to First Nations arts and culture nationally and internationally

-- Lifetime contribution to the First Nations community.
+- lifetime contribution to the First Nations community

-- Lifetime achievement in arts practice and cultural advocacy and leadership.
+- lifetime achievement in arts practice and cultural advocacy and leadership.

-The First Nations Arts and Culture Awards
+About the First Nations Arts and Culture Awards

 Eligibility